Next CapNext Cap

 Upload a file attachment to a ticket.
 Multipart form upload.

 Send as multipart/form-data with the file under the file field, plus external_user_id and optional email in the form body.
 The transport ceiling is 200 MB; per-plan limit (default 50 MB) is re-checked after auth.
-Returned url is a 24-hour presigned S3-style link.
+Only common attachment types are accepted (images, PDF, text, Office docs, common audio/video) — HTML, SVG, ZIP archives, and executables are rejected with 400.
+Returned url is a 24-hour presigned S3-style link that carries Content-Disposition: attachment, so opening it in a browser triggers a download rather than inline rendering.
+To embed the file in your own UI, fetch it server-side and re-serve from your origin.

 Two-step flow: upload here to get the file id, then POST to /replies with that id in attachment_ids.
 Files uploaded without a follow-up reply are orphans — they still belong to the ticket but won't sit next to a customer message in the agent timeline.